-Did you know that if you’re convicted of a felony in Ohio, you’re automatically banned from being involved in a bingo fundraiser or from operating a bingo game afterward?
-It may seem like a weird consequence of a crime that had nothing to do with bingo, but it’s the law in Ohio nonetheless.
+Did you know that if you’re convicted of a felony in Columbus, you’re automatically banned from being involved in a bingo fundraiser or from operating a bingo game afterward?
+It may seem like a weird consequence of a crime that had nothing to do with bingo, but it’s state law nonetheless.

 In essence, a collateral consequence is an indirect punishment for a criminal conviction and can include effects on your life that weren’t part of your actual sentence for the crime.
 In Ohio alone, you face well over 1,000 potential consequences written into law.
 Some of these are well-known, such as the possibility of losing your driver’s license after a drug conviction.
 Others are exceedingly obscure, including the ban from being involved in the operation of bingo after any felony conviction.

-Some of the collateral consequences that affect many former convicts in Ohio include the following:
+Some of the collateral consequences that affect many former convicts in Central Ohio include the following:

 This is just a small sample of the many potential unexpected consequences of a criminal conviction.
 It is almost impossible to understand the full impact that the collateral consequences of a criminal conviction can have on your life.